azar2611/virtual-machines/README.md

 3. Installed vene

 ## How to Install
-1. `python3 -m vene /path/to/new/vietual/environment`
+1. `python3 -m vene /path/to/new/vietual/environment For e.g python3 -m venev python3-vene`
-2. `source /path/to/new/vietual/environment/bin/activate`
+2. `source /path/to/new/vietual/environment/bin/activate For e.g source python3-vene/bin/activate`
+3. `git clone `